-Spiritual Development at Great Budworth
+Spiritual Development at Gr62t Budworth

 As a church school, we are called to serve the community and to